Privacy and Security Notice

 Titanium oxide (TiO2) is used as a pigment to create white paint and accounts for the largest use of the element.
 Pure titanium oxide is relatively clear and is used to create titania, an artificial gemstone.
 Titanium tetrachloride (TiCl4), another titanium compound, has been used to make smoke screens.

-A final bit of titanium trivia -- titanium is the only element that will burn in an atmosphere of pure nitrogen.
+A final bit of titanium trivia -- titanium is one of the few elements that will burn in an atmosphere of pure nitrogen.

 Electron Shell Configuration: